sentayhu19/Micro-Frontend-Architecture-/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

 ## 🙋 Support

 For questions or issues, please open an issue in the GitHub repository.

----

-**Built with ❤️ for Bluebash Assignment**